 A motorbike is the best way to explore Tana Toraja.
 The roads can be muddy in the wet season.
-All of the hotels and guesthouses can arrange motorbike or car rentals complete with the driver as a tour guide.
+All of the hotels and guesthouses can arrange motorbike or car rentals, complete with the driver as a tour guide.

 Ojek is a motorbike taxi.
 You can hire a motorbike for a short ride or even for a day tour.

-– Altough Tana Toraja is in the tropics, it is in highlands so temperature can be very cold.
+– Altough Tana Toraja is in the tropics, it is in the highlands so temperature can be very cold.
 Make sure you bring enough warm clothes during your Tana Toraja trip.

-– If you are foreigner, local people (mostly children) will probably ask you to take pictures with them wherever you go.
+– If you are a foreigner, local people (mostly children) will probably ask you to take pictures with them wherever you go.
 Please don’t be annoyed, because they are just curious.

 Arranged Your Accommodation in Tana Toraja?
 Here are the Best Hotels in the Highlands: